Happenings in 2016-2017

-The application process for the CISLA Class of 2019 begins in the fall.
+The application process for the CISLA Class of 2020 begins in the fall.
 Sophomore applicants navigate the rigorous application process and craft written proposals with the assistance of faculty and current CISLA students assigned to them as mentors.
-Final proposals are due to the CISLA office in November.
-A committee of 12 faculty and staff will meet in mid-December to select the Class of 2019 and students are notified of the decisions during winter break.
-The Class of 2019 begins its journey through the CISLA program with the required gateway course, Perspectives on Modern Global Society, team-taught by a group of Connecticut College professors from various disciplines.
+Final proposals are due to the CISLA office in October.
+A committee of 12 faculty and staff will meet in late October to select the Class of 2020 and students are notified of the decisions before the start of preregistration.
+The Class of 2020 begins its journey through the program with the required gateway course, Perspectives on Modern Global Society, team-taught by a group of Connecticut College professors from various disciplines.

 Annual United Nations trip

-In April 2016, the CISLA Class of 2018 will make the annual CISLA sophomore trip to New York City to visit the United Nations and meet with delegates from Iran and Germany.
-In the past, CISLA students have met with delegates from the missions of Argentina, Italy, Mexico, France, the United States, and the United Nations High Commissioner for Refugees.
+In April 2017, the CISLA Class of 2019 made the annual CISLA sophomore trip to New York City to visit the United Nations and meet with delegates from Germany and Mexico.
+In the past, the students have met with delegates from the missions of Argentina, Italy, Mexico, France, Iran, the United States, and the United Nations High Commissioner for Refugees.
 Students had the opportunity to engage with foreign diplomats in meaningful dialogue on a variety of global issues.